jonlpersson/ed-latimore/site/_posts/2021-01-09-why-people-hate-you-5-most-common-reasons.md

 Now, it’s one thing to see someone become an A-list celebrity and find huge success in their life, but for one of their friends to achieve great things?
 That’s even more unlikely.

 You were their friend, their equal.
-And by improving your life you’re signalling to them “I’m better than you, look at everything I’ve done that you’ll never do”.
+And by improving your life you’re signaling to them “I’m better than you, look at everything I’ve done that you’ll never do”.

 Obviously, that isn’t your intention.
-But to a hater, rational thinking isn’t a speciality.
+But to a hater, rational thinking isn’t a specialty.

 ![1973 advertisement for Ayds Weight Loss Plan, &quot;Casanova's Dream Girl&quot;](/assets/images/posts/2021/weight-loss.jpg "Self-improvement always makes someone jealous.")